Reactive-Extensions/RxJS/doc/gettingstarted/errors.md

 But the try/catch/finally approach won't work with asynchronous code.
 Instead, we have a myriad of ways of handling errors as they occur, and ensure proper disposal of resources.

+For example, we might want to do the following:
+- swallow the error and switch over to a backup Observable to continue the sequence
+- swallow the error and emit a default item
+- swallow the error and immediately try to restart the failed Observable
+- swallow the error and try to restart the failed Observable after some back-off interval

+We'll cover each of those scenarios and more in this section.

 ## Catching Errors ##

 The first topic is catching errors as they happen with our streams.
 In the Reactive Extensions, any error is propogated through the `onError` channel which halts the sequence.
 We can compensate for this by using the `catch` operator, at both the class and instance level.